SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Germany
  - The 'Build the Rur Dam' focus is now 35 days
     - This time its true
- - Reduced political power nerfs from the Inner Circle from -0.3 to -0.15
+ - Reduced political power gain from the Inner Circle advisors from -0.3 to -0.15
  - Added the 'European Integration' focus
     - Adds 45% collaboration to Poland, Belgium, Netherlands, Denmark and Norway